Alhambra - Sierra Nevada - Spain - the Magic and Beauty of an Islamic Monument. A Travellers Tale.

 Day 4 – December 22nd 2014

-We were hungry after our exertions climbing up to the museum and walking around, well you know how Philip enjoys walking up things, so we had lunch in one of the traditional but quaint tapas bars situated along the road that runs by Sacromonte.
-After lunch, we drove back to our hotel and as there was a couple of hours daylight left we explored the village and its surrounding areas.
-We ate that evening in the El Molino which this evening had live music.
-Bed was not late as we had a long drive the next day to the beautiful city of Seville.
+I was hungry after our exertions climbing up to the museum and walking around, well you know how I enjoy walking up things, so I had lunch in one of the traditional but quaint tapas bars situated along the road that runs by Sacromonte.
+After lunch, I drove back to our hotel and as there was a couple of hours daylight left I explored the village and its surrounding areas.
+I ate that evening in the El Molino which this evening had live music.
+Bed was not late as I had a long drive the next day to the beautiful city of Seville.
 (A separate hub)